sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Redux saga is the process manager
 - Functionality: listens for actions, `dispatches other actions` (using effects)
 - Interact with `external APIs` or modify system files (using request, fs, or other)

+### Redux Saga vs Redux Thunk

+- Redux Saga
+  - Common Redux middleware
+  - Created by third party developer
+  - Only runs in ES6 environments that support Yield
+  - Uses `yield` and `generator` functions to simplify async
+  - Uses effects and plain actions to coordinate sagas
+- Redux Thunk
+  - Common Redux middleware
+  - Created by Redux creator
+  - Runs in any JavaScript context
+  - Has no built-in solution for asynchronous calls
+  - No way to orchestrate side-effects between thunks

 ## Saga Helpers